Direction (album): Reception

 Direction was met with mostly positive reviews from music critics.
 AbsolutePunk founder Jason Tate said the Starting Line conceptualized their vision "to its full potential.
 The music sounds natural while the songs contain enough to be instantly satisfying yet hold back enough to ensure rewarding repeat listens."
 AllMusic reviewer William Ruhlmann noted that while it retained the pop punk sound of the band's past releases, the album came across as slightly more "sophisticated in certain ways, particularly in rhythmic terms".
 In a review for Alternative Press, Jonah Bayer found that while Vasoli lacks "the political prowess of Billie Joe Armstrong or the literary knowledge of Dustin Kensrue", he and the other members "prove they’re more than capable of crafting flawless pop-punk songs that should appeal to anyone with a pulse".

 The Aquarian Weekly writer Courtney Muir said the "melody remains thick and the overall tune is catchy" throughout Direction, referring to it as "a definite redemption for the band that has come a long way".
 The A.V.
 Club's Aaron Burgess said: "Vasoli now sounds less concerned with impressing little girls and more interested in connecting with their older siblings as a legitimate artist.
 With more such surprises, he just might break out of character."
 Melodic reviewer Pär Winberg praised the album for being "a very good piece of plastic" and complimented Benson's "very good" production.

 Punk News staff member Tyler Barrett said "direction seems to be exactly what The Starting Line is lacking in their latest release" and that despite having "a handful of enjoyable rock and pop-punk tracks", the album includes "too many struggling grabs that come up empty for it to be considered the mature and developed achievement it was meant to be".
 Jon Young of Spin criticized the album as being "another formulaic record", but noted it has "compelling moments".

 idobi Radio included Direction on their "Best of 2007" list.
 It has been cited as an influence on the music of the bands State Champs and Real Friends.
 The album debuted at number 30 on the US Billboard 200, with first-week sales of 20,000 copies.
+Patty Walters of As It Is has expressed admiration for the album.